paveljurca/notes/sber/a.md

 .

-You can't put a price on peace of mind; I'm out / Straight Outta Compton
+You can't put a price on peace of mind / Straight Outta Compton

 .